Lexington Winter Invitational

 I think debates should be fun and I do not like it when people aren't friendly.

-This is my first time judging circuit policy!
+I am somewhat new to judging CX (Bronx 2019 was my first time judging circuit policy) but I really enjoy it and am excited to improve!
 I have lots of experience judging PF and college parli, but I'm well aware policy is a different beast and so I hope you'll bear with me!
 If I can't understand you I'll yell clear!

 Do add me to the email chain: email@example.com